-G overnor-The RT.
-HON.
-SIR RONALD HIBBERT CROSS, BART., K.C.M.G., K.C.V.O.
+Governor-The Rt.
+Hon.
+Sir Ronald Hibbert Cross, Bart., K.C.M.G., K.C.V.O.

 Ministry (from 25th February, 1948).

-Premier and Minister for Education- Treasurer and Minister for Health THE HON.
+Premier and Minister for Education- THE HON.
 R. COSGROVE.

+Attorney-General- THE HON.
+R. F. FAGAN.

+Minister for Lands and Works- THE HON.
+E. E. REECE.

+Chief Secretary- THE HON, A. J. WHITE.

+Minister for Agriculture- THE HON.
+J. J. DWYER, V.C.

-THE HON.
+Treasurer and Minister for Health- THE HON.
 R. J. D. TURNBULL.

-Attorney-General- Minister for Housing, Police and Licensing- The Hon.
-R. F. Fagan.
-THE HON, C. B. AYLETT.
-Minister for Lands and Works and Mines- THE HON.
-E. E. REECE.
-Minister for Tourist and Immigration and Chief Secretary- Forests The Hon, A. J. White.
-The Hon.
-W. A. Neilson.
-Minister for Agriculture- Minister for Transport- The Hon.
-J. J. Dwyer, V.C.
-The Hon.
-D. A. Cashion.
+Minister for Housing- THE HON.
+C. B. AYLETT.

+Minister for Tourist and Immigration- THE HON.
+W. A. NEILSON.

+Minister for Transport- THE HON.
+D. A. CASHION.

 4. Leaders of the Opposition, Commonwealth and State Parliaments.-The Leader of the Opposition plays an important part in the Party system of government which operates in the Australian Parliaments.
-The following list gives the names of the holders of this position in each of the Parliaments in December, 1956.
+The following list gives the names of the holders of this position in each of the Parliaments in December, 1957.

-Leader of the Opposition, Commonwealth and State Parliaments-Commonwealth-The Rt.
+Leader of the Opposition, Commonwealth and State Parliaments-

+Commonwealth-The Rt.
 Hon.
 H. V. Evatt, Q.C.

 New South Wales-P. H. Morton.

 Victoria-The Hon.
-J. Cain.
-Queensland-G. F. R. Nicklin.
+A. E. Shepherd.

+Queensland-L. A. Wood.

 South Australia-M. R. O'Halloran.

 Western Australia-The Hon.
-Sir Ross McLarty, K.B.E., M.M.
+D. Brand.

 Tasmania-The Hon.
 W. Jackson.

-5. The Course of Legislation.-The actual legislation by the Commonwealth Parliament up to the end of 1954 is indicated in alphabetical order in "The Acts of the Parliament of the Commonwealth of Australia passed during the year 1954, in the Third Session of the Twentieth Parliament of the Commonwealth, and portion of the First Session of the Twentyfirst Parliament of the Commonwealth, with Tables, Appendix and Index."

-A "Chronological Table of Acts passed from 1901 to 1954, showing how they are affected by subsequent legislation or lapse of time" is also given, and, further, "A table of Commonwealth Legislation passed from 1901 to 1954 in relation to the several provisions of the Constitution", is furnished.
-Reference should be made to these for complete information.

-6. Legislation during 1955.-The following paragraphs present a selection from the legislative enactments of the Commonwealth Parliament during the year 1955.
+- 5. The Course of Legislation.-The actual legislation by the Commonwealth Parliament up to the end of 1955 is indicated in alphabetical order in "The Acts of the Parliament of The Commonwealth of Australia passed during the year 1955, in portion of the First Session of the Twenty-first Parliament of the Commonwealth, with Tables, Appendix and Index." - A "Chronological Table of Acts passed from 1901 to 1955, showing how they are affected by subsequent legislation or lapse of time" is also given, and, further, "A table of Commonwealth Legislation passed from 1901 to 1955 in relation to the several provisions of the Constitution", is furnished.
+Reference should be made to these for complete information. - 6.
+Legislation during 1956.-The following paragraphs present a selection from the legislative enactments of the Commonwealth Parliament during the year 1956.
 The acts included have been selected as the more important new measures and amending measures enacted during the year.
 The selection is somewhat arbitrary, however, because of the task of determining, in view of the limitations on space that might reasonably be allotted, the relative importance of the acts passed.
 Certain principles regulating the choice of acts have nevertheless been generally observed.
 Ordinary appropriation and loan acts are excluded, as are also acts relating to less important changes in existing forms of taxation, in superannuation and pension schemes, and in workers' compensation.
 Acts providing for minor amendments to existing statutes and continuance acts are similarly excluded.

 The total enactments of the Commonwealth Parliament for a number of years at fairly even intervals since 1901 show a general increase.
-About 17 acts were passed in 1901, 36 in 1914, 38 in 1927, 87 in 1939 and 71 in 1955.
+About 17 acts were passed in 1901, 36 in 1914, 38 in 1927, 87 in 1939 and 113 in 1956.